MicrosoftDocs/azure-docs/articles/cosmos-db/nosql/quickstart-java.md

 [!INCLUDE [default-azure-credential-sign-in](../../../includes/passwordless/default-azure-credential-sign-in.md)]

-You can authenticate to Cosmos DB for NoSQL using `DefaultAzureCredential` by adding the `Azure.Identity` NuGet package to your application. `DefaultAzureCredential` will automatically discover and use the account you signed-in with in the previous step.
+You can authenticate to Cosmos DB for NoSQL using `DefaultAzureCredential` by adding the `azure-identity` [dependency](https://mvnrepository.com/artifact/com.azure/azure-identity) to your application. `DefaultAzureCredential` will automatically discover and use the account you signed-in with in the previous step.

 ### Managing database resources using the asynchronous (async) API